 Vastu Purusha Mandala

-An integral part of Vaastu Shastra is formed by Vastu Purusha Mandala which refers to the diagrammatic and mathematical concepts to generate designs.
+An integral part of Vaastu Shastra is formed by "Vastu Purusha Mandala" which refers to the diagrammatic and mathematical concepts to generate designs.
 It comprises metaphysical plan of the building including the supernatural forces.
 ‘Purusha’ refers to power, energy, soul or cosmic man while ‘Mandala’ means any chart or plan symbolically representing the cosmos.

-Impacts of Vastu Shastra
+Omens of Vastu Shastra

 While applying Vastu Shastra one must remember that it is important to follow its norms while buying a plot of land or a building.
 According to this science the earth is divided primarily into East, West, North and South and the sub directions South-east, South-west, North-west and North-east.
 Every direction has its own importance in Vastu Shastra.
-Based on these eight directions the principle of Ashtak-sutra (eight principles) has been formulated.
+Based on these 8 directions, the principle of "Ashta Sutra" has been formulated.
 Each of these direction are said to be controlled by a particular Hindu god.
 Based on this notion Vastu Shastra advices what kind of construction should take place in each of these directions.

-Besides these Vastu Shastra also deals with numerous norms that can guide an individual to select and buy a proper plot or house.
+Besides these, Vastu Shastra also deals with numerous norms that can guide an individual to select and buy a proper plot or house.
 Several ways are suggested to deal with accursed buildings, auspicious and inauspicious omens and others.
 Whether there are problems with a Junction plot, L type plot, building material or the flat system, Vastu Shastra has all kinds of solutions to problems related to such elements.
 Unifying science, art, astronomy and astrology, it can be said that Vastu Shastra is perfect as an ancient mystic science for designing and building.